intelligenceforgood/docs/book/guides/analyst/dossiers.md

 ## Share with partners

 - Copy manifest and signature paths into your case notes or handoff.
-- Remind partners to download the `.signatures.json` alongside the PDF for independent verification.
+- Remind partners to download the `.signatures.json` alongside the PDF for independent verification (see [Law Enforcement Guide](../law-enforcement.md)).
 - Capture the verification result (timestamp + hash snippets) in tickets for audit trails.